burtscher/LC-framework/README.md

 ## Available Components

 The LC framework breaks the input data up into chunks of 16 kB, each of which is compressed independently and in parallel using the selected components.
 All components are lossless.
 Most components support different word sizes.
 The number at the end of their names indicates the word size in bytes.
 For example, "_4" means the word size is 4 bytes (e.g., ints or floats).
 To structure the description of the components, we group them into the following four categories: mutators, shufflers, predictors, and reducers.
 The goal of the first three types is to better expose patterns so that the reducer components can compress the data more effectively.
-Only reducer components make sense the the last pipeline stage.
+Only reducer components make sense in the last pipeline stage.

 ### Mutators